Whether you want to cruise along at a leisurely pace or take on an exhilarating cross country ride, Mt Stirling offers a range of riding experiences.

 Most trails are shared with other mountain visitors, including walkers, horse riders and 4-Wheel Drives, so please ride appropriately and be courteous to everyone you meet on the trail.

-Hit the trails with your own bike, or hire some equipment and join a tour.
+Hit the trails with your own bike, or hire one.
+You can even join a guided ride.
 It’s a great way to experience Mt Stirling first hand!

 The Australian Alpine Epic mountain bike trail

 The Epic trail is a 40km cross-country endurance mountain bike trail that takes in some of the High Country's most spectacular trails and scenery.
-Starting at Mt Buller, the Epic takes riders on an incredible journey through the Mt Buller and Mt Stirling Resorts (managed by the Mt Buller Mt Stirling Resort Management), Mansfield State Forest (managed by the Department of Sustainability and Environment), and the Mt Russell Education Area (managed by Parks Victoria).
+Starting at Mt Buller, the Epic takes riders on an incredible journey through the Mt Buller and Mt Stirling Resorts, Mansfield State Forest, and the Mt Russell Education Area.
 The result of a lengthy planning process and the recipient of significant state and federal government funding, the trail is the jewel in the crown of Mt Buller and Mt Stirling's ongoing trail development plan.

 SUMMER BIKE SEASON